Dan2024/Dan2024/README.md

 - 👨‍💻 Junior Software Developer with a background in science.
 - 🎓 Recent graduate from a full stack developer bootcamp with <a href="https://boolean.co.uk/" target="__blank">Boolean UK</a>
 - 🔍 Currently looking for roles as a Junior Developer
-- 🔭 I’m currently working on my portfolio website!
+- 🔭 I’m currently working on a web developer quiz website!
 - 🌱 I’m currently learning Next.js and Typescript
 <hr>